lcohen730/Mastermind_Game_GA_Unit_1_Project/README.md

 ## Getting Started

-Click here to play: https://stately-gumdrop-33cd7c.netlify.app
+Click here to play: https://lcohen730.github.io/Mastermind_Game_GA_Unit_1_Project/ In case that link doesn't work: https://stately-gumdrop-33cd7c.netlify.app

 Before or during gameplay, feel free to click on the "How to Play" section on the left side of the page for more detailed instructions.